SMT-COMP/smt-comp/rules/rules25.md

 ## 5.3 Incremental Track

 The incremental track evaluates SMT solvers when interacting with an external verification framework, e.g., a model checker.
 This interaction, ideally, happens by means of an online communication between the framework and the solver: the framework repeatedly sends queries to the SMT solver, which in turn answers either `sat` or `unsat`.
-In this interaction an SMT solver is requidarkred to accept queries incrementally via its *standard input channel*.
+In this interaction an SMT solver is required to accept queries incrementally via its *standard input channel*.

 In order to facilitate the evaluation of solvers in this track, we will set up a "simulation" of the aforementioned interaction.
 Each benchmark represents a realistic communication trace, containing multiple **check-sat** commands (possibly with corresponding **push 1** and **pop 1** commands).
 It is parsed by a (publicly available) *trace executor*, which serves the following purposes: